Black box hedge funds lead winners from oil collapse

-LONDON/NEW YORK To make money from the sharp fall in oil prices this year, it helped if you weren't human.
+LONDON/NEW YORK, Dec 22 To make money from the sharp fall in oil prices this year, it helped if you weren't human.

 While a handful of big name traders have profited from some of oil's 35 percent plunge, it has been computer-based or "systematic" funds which have captured much of the spoils.